dilshankarunarathne/cpp-notes/README.md

 }
 ```

-If a pointer points to an object, and we want to use a member function of that object, we have to cover the pointer variable with a bracket (*p) and then use the dot character to call the member.
-Or we can use the arrow sign.
+If a pointer points to an object, and we want to use a member function of that object, we have to cover the pointer variable with a bracket `(*p)` and then use the dot `.` character to call the member.
+Or we can use the arrow sign `->`.

 Arrays